ELDAELRA/trsproc/README.md

 * `-plh` must be specified if the processing of the `-txt` flag must only produce txt files.

+* `-punct` may be used in order to clear all punctuation from in the resulting txt files.
+The punctiation list is available at `parser.replacingPunctuations(sentence)`.

 * `-s` or `--section` followed by the alternative target section name if the processing of the `-rpt` or `-tmp` flag must target a section other than the default one, i.e. "report".

+* `-t` or `--tag` followed by the alternative language to be added during the processing of the `-lang` flag.

 ### FLAGS